vuldb/cyber_threat_intelligence/TeslaCrypt/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with TeslaCrypt:

 * US
+* DE
 * CN
-* TR
 * ...

-There are 2 more country items available.
+There are 7 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise